clds84/robot_app/README.md

 - NeoPixel stick holders
 - Underbody chassis cover (motor protection)

-> **Note:** The underbody is as a quick solution for protection.
+> **Note:** The underbody is a quick solution for protection.
 It can be a little tedious to remove/install but functional.

 ---

-## Getting Started with the Build
+## How to Build

 Please refer to the included photos for build guidance.
 Since chassis types may vary, I didn’t document the mechanical build step-by-step, but the photos will provide some insight.